-Cappadocia, Turkey is famous for its “fairy chimneys,” its unique vertical rock formations, and for the general strangeness of its landscape.
+Cappadocia, Turkey is famous for “fairy chimneys,” its unique vertical rock formations, and for the general strangeness of its landscape.
 But around here the region is equally famous for what’s below ground level, and it’s one of the most delicious two-word phrases in the language: cave hotels.

 Our tastes tend to change as we get older.
 But if we’re honest with ourselves, every one of us dreamt, as a child, of living in a cave.
 And there’s a place where your grown-up luxury-hotel-loving self can get back in touch with your swashbuckling, adventuring, cave-dwelling inner child.
+Cappadocia in Turkey is a wonderland of dramatic landscapes, and lucky for us, the local hoteliers decided to build their hotels right into them.
+Welcome to the wild world of Cappadocia cave hotels.

 Argos in Cappadocia